OpenQuantumComputing/quantumreservoirpy/README.md

 This will install qreservoirpy, as well as the dependent packages (among others qiskit and scikit-learn)

 ## Interface
-The interface of this package is mostly based on the package [reservoirpy](https://github.com/reservoirpy/reservoirpy), and you should consider checking it out to better understand how to use qreservoirpy.
+The interface of this package is heavily inspired by  [reservoirpy](https://github.com/reservoirpy/reservoirpy).
+Consider checking out their tutorials to better understand this package.

 Using a reservoir is simple enough;
 ```python